rfp2207-SDC-Gimli/QnA/README.md

 | 5,000 rps |    3ms    |     0%    |

 ## Installation and Usage
-Ensure postgreSQL is in your computer
+Ensure postgreSQL is installed in your computer
 </br>
 Copy `example.env` file and rename to `.env`, then fill in the variables
 ```